 SMS marketing can be a valuable (but sometimes overlooked) tool for those in the gambling industry.
 Bookmakers often feel that, to get real traction from a marketing campaign, it needs to be a behemoth of a campaign – costing millions of pounds and seeing brand names tattooed on the eyeballs of all the biggest sports stars.

-In fact, SMS campaigns can prove to be among the most effective and immediate, without needing the contact details of everyone on the BBC’s Sports Personality of the Year longlist.
+In fact, business SMS for gambling can prove to be very effective and immediate, without needing the contact details of everyone on the BBC’s Sports Personality of the Year longlist.

 Benefits to bookies using SMS